sankalpjonn/simple-saas/README.md

 - business logic for all APIs is present in serializers.

+- to use this as a library, refer to [this](https://github.com/sankalpjonn/simple-saas#using-as-a-library)

 ## APIs inheriting BusinessAPIView
 Checks if authtoken present in the header belongs to a valid business and returns the appropriate response if no valid business is found